devedmonton/devedmonton.github.io/developed2019.md

 #### Bring A Donation

 Startup Edmonton is collecting donations for the [United Way's Tools For Schools Program](https://www.toolsforschool.ca/).
 If you'd like to support us, consider bringing some school supplies with you.
+The collection box is located against the wall behind the check in desk when you reach the top of the Mercer stairs.

 Here's a list of what they're looking for.

 ##### Kindergarten - Grade 3
 - Erasers